edrevo/spark-ec2-docker/README.md

-In order to simplify the execution, you can download the [batch script](https://raw.githubusercontent.com/edrevo/spark-ec2-docker/master/spark-ec2.bat), edit it to add your AWS credentials and SSH key, and place it in your PATH.
+In order to simplify the execution, you can download the [batch script](https://raw.githubusercontent.com/edrevo/spark-ec2-docker/master/spark-ec2.bat), edit it to add your SSH key path and place it in your PATH.

 Once you have done that, you can start using the spark-ec2 script directly: